 menstrual periods for 12 months.
 The menopausal transition starts with varying menstrual cycle length and ends with the final menstrual period.
 Perimenopause is a term sometimes used and means "the time around menopause."
 It is often used to refer to the menopausal transitional period.
 It is not officially a medical term, but is sometimes used to explain certain aspects of the menopause transition in lay terms.
 "Postmenopausal" is a term used to as an adjective to refer to the time after menopause has occurred.
 For example, doctors may speak of a condition that occurs in

 "postmenopausal women."
 This refers to women who have already reached menopause.

 Menopause is the time in a woman's life when the function of the ovaries

-ceases.
+ceases and she can no longer become pregnant.
 The ovary (female gonad), is one of a pair of reproductive glands in

 women.
 They are located in the pelvis, one on each side of the uterus.
 Each